-Group Income Protection policyholders have unrestricted access to our suite of interactive wellbeing workshops, most of which are CPD-accredited.
-We've developed these in conjunction with specialists and they're delivered by our in-house specialists and expert partners.
+Group Income Protection policyholders get unrestricted access to our suite of interactive wellbeing workshops, many of which are CPD-accredited.
+We've developed these in conjunction with specialists and they're delivered by our in-house experts.

 Line manager training

-Line Managers are central to the wellbeing of their team.
-Our workplace wellbeing workshops empower, upskill and support attendees to confidently spot problems in their team as they arise, and provide timely, practical support in key areas of absence and wellbeing.
+Line managers are central to their team’s wellbeing.
+Our workplace wellbeing workshops empower, upskill and support attendees to confidently spot problems in their team as they arise so they can give timely, practical support to manage absences and wellbeing.

 U-First sessions for employees

-Our training focuses on your most valuable asset: Your staff.
-It gives them the knowledge and actionable insights to nurture their own wellbeing.
-U-First webinars are aimed not just at the prevention of absences, but also on empowering, upskilling and supporting attendees to confidently address and improve their own wellbeing.
+U-First training sessions support on your most valuable asset: Your staff.
+We’ve aimed these sessions not just at preventing absences; we also focus on empowering, upskilling and supporting attendees to confidently address and improve their own wellbeing.

 Developed with our partner Maggie’s Cancer Charity, this workshop sensitively handles how and when employers can provide support to employees diagnosed with cancer.
-It provides an overview of the common effects of cancer and treatments, equipping managers with the confidence to discuss the needs of affected employees.
+It offers an overview of the common effects of cancer and treatments and equips managers with the confidence to discuss the needs of affected employees.

-While some sickness absence is unavoidable, there are steps employers can take to reduce the impact of illness and injury on their employees as well as the business.
+While some sickness absence is unavoidable, there are steps employers can take to reduce the impact of illness and injury on employees as well as the business.
 This session focuses on how we can proactively support the health and wellbeing of our employees, understand the importance of managing and recording sickness absence effectively to recognise risk areas in the business in addition to learning the best practice for supporting employees both during absence and on their return to work.

-Our bitesize educational content and downloadable resources are designed to support HR teams and line managers in spotting the signs of employees struggling with illness or bereavement and equip them with the knowledge and confidence to provide support.
-Many of them offer CPD-accreditation once completed.
+Our educational content and downloadable resources support HR teams and line managers in spotting the signs of employees struggling with mental or physical health issues or bereavement and ensure they feel confident in providing support.